TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 4/Acts 4.3.md

 ---

-And they laid hands on them, and put them in ward unto the morrow: for it was now eventide.
+They laid hands on them, and put them in custody until the next day, for it was now evening.